killermann/facilitator-cards/content/blog/facilitating-on-camera-a-jumpstart-into-video-conference-based-facilitation.md

 images = ["/img/blog/video-facilitation-tip-lighting.jpg", "/img/blog/video-facilitation-tip-eye-contact.jpg"]
-keywords = ["remote facilitation", "facilitator resources", "online facilitation", "zoom facilitation", "virtual facilitation", "facilitator", "facilitation"] photo_cred = "Aleksi Tappura" title = "Facilitating On-Camera: A Jumpstart into Video-Conference-Based Facilitation"
+keywords = ["remote facilitation", "facilitator resources", "online facilitation", "zoom facilitation", "virtual facilitation", "facilitator", "facilitation"] photo_cred = "Aleksi Tappura" title = "Facilitating On-Camera: A Jumpstart into Video-Based Facilitation"

 +++
 By now, you’ve probably heard of [Zoom](https://zoom.us/).
 In the past two weeks I’ve participated in more video chat sessions and webinars than in the past two years combined.
 Can you relate?